Chart Color Schemes

 Upper Coomera (South) - Wongawallan lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Upper Coomera (South) - Wongawallan's population is 12,446 as of November 2025.
-This reflects a growth of 1,026 people since the 2021 Census, which recorded a population of 11,420.
-The increase is inferred from ABS estimates: 12,315 in June 2024 plus an additional 66 validated new addresses since the Census date.
-This results in a density ratio of 180 persons per square kilometer.
-Upper Coomera (South) - Wongawallan's growth rate of 9.0% exceeded both the non-metro area's 8.8% and the national average, marking it as a regional growth leader.
-Overseas migration contributed approximately 45.9% of overall population gains recently.
+Upper Coomera (South) - Wongawallan's population is around 12,443 as of Feb 2026.
+This reflects an increase from the 2021 Census figure of 11,420 people.
+The ABS estimated resident population in June 2024 was 12,315, with an additional 66 validated new addresses since the Census date contributing to this growth.
+This results in a population density of 180 persons per square kilometer.
+Over the past decade, from 2011 to 2021, Upper Coomera (South) - Wongawallan had a compound annual growth rate of 3.7%, outpacing its SA4 region.
+Overseas migration contributed approximately 45.9% of overall population gains during recent periods, with other drivers including natural growth and interstate migration also being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections lack age category splits; thus, AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Future population projections indicate above median growth for Australia's regional areas.
-The area is expected to grow by 2,429 persons to 2041, reflecting an overall increase of 18.5% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, with proportional growth weightings applied for age cohorts.
+Looking ahead, the area is projected to grow by 2,429 persons to 2041, reflecting an increase of 18.5% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population